RusandeKodare/CSharpLaborationQuality/README.md

 - **Edit a User**: Click the **Edit** button next to a user's profile to modify their details.
 - **Manage To-Do List**: Add and save tasks to your To-Do list.
 It will persist even after page reloads.
 - **Play Music**: Enjoy the background music that plays across the website.

+### Further improvements:
+-Using an API to store all new users.
+-Let the user create an account and log into the website with their credentials -Adding the option to change, play and stop the song